Aboriginal Gathering Place

 How does an Aboriginal Gathering Place fit with other plans for the site?

-The Quarry Hills regional parkland has been identified as the ideal location to establish the Aboriginal Gathering Place.
+The Quarry Hills Parkland has been identified as the ideal location to establish the Aboriginal Gathering Place.

 In April 2023, Council endorsed the Quarry Hills Regional Parkland Future Directions Plan which was developed in partnership with the Wurundjeri Woi-wurrung Cultural Heritage Aboriginal Corporation outlining a long-term vision for the area.